Septic Tank Installation Cost

 A septic tank will remove any "grey" water from running water including sinks, showers, toilets, and dishwashers.

-There are five main factors you need to consider in terms of cost which can affect the price for the installation or the replacement of a septic tank system.
+There are five main factors you need to consider that can affect the price of a septic tank installation or the replacement of an existing septic system.

 These are size, underground/overground location, drainage systems, material, and labour.